Model Pruning Enables Efficient Federated Learning on Edge Devices: Related Work

 These existing pruning techniques consider the centralized setting with full access to training data, which is fundamentally different from our PruneFL that works with decentralized datasets at local clients.
 Furthermore, the automatic adaptation of model size has not been studied before.

-\textbf{Efficient federated learning.} The first FL method is known as federated averaging (\mbox{FedAvg})~\citep{mcmahan2017communication}, where each ``round'' of training includes multiple local gradient steps on each client's local data, followed by a parameter averaging step through a server.
-This method can be shown to converge in various settings including when the data at different clients are non-independent/non-identically distributed (non-IID)~\citep{yu2019parallel,Li2020On}.
+\textbf{Efficient federated learning.} The first FL method is known as federated averaging (\mbox{FedAvg})~\cite{mcmahan2017communication}, where each ``round'' of training includes multiple local gradient computation steps on each client's local data, followed by a parameter averaging step through a server.
+This method can be shown to converge in various settings including when the data at different clients are non-identically distributed (non-IID)~\cite{yu2019parallel,Li2020On,wang2020local}.

-To improve the communication efficiency of FL, methods for adapting or optimizing the communication frequency were studied~\citep{wang2019MLSys,wang2018edge,karimireddy2019scaffold}.
-An approach of parameter averaging using structured, sketched, and quantized updates was introduced by~\citet{konevcny2016federated}, which belongs to the broader area of gradient compression/sparsification~\citep{pmlr-v97-karimireddy19a,alistarh2018convergence,shi2019convergence,peng2018linear}.
-These techniques consider a fixed degree of sparsity or compression that needs to be configured as a hyperparameter.
-An online learning approach that determines a near-optimal gradient sparsity was proposed by~\citet{han2020adaptive}, which includes exploration steps that may slow down the training initially.
+To improve the communication efficiency of FL, methods for optimizing the communication frequency were studied~\cite{wang2019MLSys,wang2018edge,karimireddy2019scaffold}.
+An approach of parameter averaging using structured, sketched, and quantized updates was introduced in~\cite{konevcny2016federated}, which belongs to the broader area of gradient compression/sparsification~\cite{pmlr-v97-karimireddy19a,alistarh2018convergence,shi2019convergence,peng2018linear,du2018efficient,li2020lotteryfl}.
+These techniques usually consider a fixed degree of sparsity or compression that needs to be configured as a hyperparameter.
+An online learning approach that determines a near-optimal gradient sparsity was proposed in~\cite{han2020adaptive}, which includes exploration steps that may slow down the training initially.
 This body of work does not address computation efficiency.

 To reduce both communication and computation costs, efficient FL techniques using lossy compression and dropout were developed \cite{caldas2018expanding,xu2019elfish}, where the final model still has the original size and hence providing no benefit for efficient inference after the model is trained.
 Moreover, because the main goal of pruning is to remove less important weights from the model, it is orthogonal to other acceleration methods such as quantization~\cite{quantization_gupta2015deep}, low-rank decomposition~\cite{jaderberg2014lowrank}, etc., and pruning can be applied together with these other methods.
 In addition, since our approach considers acceleration for both training and inference, methods that accelerate inference only, e.g., knowledge distillation~\cite{hinton2015distilling}, runtime neural pruning~\cite{lin2017runtime}, and DNN partitioning and offloading~\cite{hu2019dnnpartition}, do not serve our purpose.
 There are other distributed training methods, such as split learning~\cite{vepakomma2018splitlearning}, which are beyond our scope since we focus on FL in this paper.

-In addition, most existing studies on FL are based on simulation.
-Only a few recent papers considered implementation on real embedded devices~\citep{wang2018edge,xu2019elfish}, which, however, do not include parameter pruning.
+Furthermore, most existing studies on FL are based on simulation.
+Only a few recent papers considered implementation on real embedded devices~\cite{wang2018edge,xu2019elfish}, but they do not include parameter pruning.